-2022 Programmatic Goals - Status Goals Status Comments Implement a new follow-up system to provide necessary support, resources, and check the status of victims of Goal met domestic violence.
-Begin using the polygraph as an additional tool to screen police officer applicants.
+2022 Programmatic Goals - Status Goals Status Comments Implement a new follow-up system to provide necessary support, resources, and check the status of victims of domestic violence.
+Goal met Begin using the polygraph as an additional tool to screen police officer applicants.
 Goal met Initiate a program to address community concerns and monitor contacts and results on a monthly basis.
 Goal met Maintain proactive Drug and Alcohol Enforcement Program at the Hollywood Casino Amphitheater.
 Ongoing